getml/getml.com/src/docs/user_guide/concepts/getml_suite/engine.md

 [](){#engine}
 # The getML engine

 The getML engine is a standalone program written in C++ that does the actual work of feature engineering and prediction.

+!!! note
+    If you are using the Python API, there is no need to separately install or manage the engine.
+It will be installed automatically via `pip install getml`.

 [](){#engine-start-engine}
 ## Starting the engine